-You will add a list of UAE recipes to your travel book from this article.
-This helps your travel planning become more accessible, so please focus your mind on reading it to gain helpful culinary information.
+You will add a list of delicious UAE delicacies to your travel book from this article.
+This helps your travel planning become easier, so please focus your mind on reading it to gain helpful information.

 If you have just experienced a long discovery day, these main dishes in this section will be valuable to you.
-They will satisfy your hunger immediately.
+They will ease your hunger immediately.

 1. Al Harees – Meat Porridge

 You should start the new day with the nutritious UAE breakfast recipe.
 Al Harees is an iconic food of the UAE and countries in the Arabian Peninsula, especially in the cuisine of Yemen.

 It is a product of combining boiled ground wheat, meat, and spices.
 Its thick texture will fascinate you immediately.

 - 26+ Greek Christmas Foods And Desserts For A Foodie 2022